Update: The VDC example for listening to game events has been updated to highlight the dangers of using ClearGameEventCallbacks()

 This is creating a table called MyNamespace

-can be whatever you want.
+can be whatever you want, so long as you make it something unique (don't just name it "MyTable" or something).
 This table will be the table we stuff all of our code into that gets deleted whenever a wave is completed/failed.

 Note that to access anything inside of MyNamespace